Relativistic Tidal Dissipation and the Gravitational-wave Signal of a White Dwarf Orbiting an Intermediate-Mass Black Hole: Relativistic Tidal Dissipation

-The result depends on the FNC radial coordinate $R$, whose evaluation requires some care (see also Ref.~\cite{Fuller2012}).
-In the gravity-wave model, the WD interior is divided into two regions.
-From the core to a radius $R_{b}$, gravity waves propagate both inward and outward, whereas from a slightly larger radius $R_{a}$ to the stellar surface the waves propagate only outward.
-The radii $R_{a}$ and $R_{b}$, being close to each other, typically coincide with a sharp chemical-composition gradient, across which the Brunt–Väisälä frequency varies rapidly and satisfies $N_{a}^2\gg N_{b}^2$.
+The evaluation of $\dot{L}_z(R)$ requires care because the propagation properties of gravity waves vary across the WD interior, owing to the strong spatial variation of the Brunt--Väisälä frequency associated with composition gradients.
+Across a narrow composition-gradient layer bounded by radii $R_a$ and $R_b$, the transition between propagation regimes occurs, where the Brunt--Väisälä frequency varies rapidly, with $N^2(R_a) \gg N^2(R_b)$~\citep{Fuller2012}.
+In this region, the wave propagation changes from partially reflected wave behavior to fully propagating gravity waves.

-The angular momentum flux reaches an approximately constant value near this transition region and evolves only weakly in the outer layers.
-We therefore evaluate the net angular-momentum flux at $R_{a}$, i.e., $\dot{L}_z (R_{\star})\sim \dot{L}_z (R_{a})$~\cite{Fuller2012}.
-Assuming that the outward-propagating gravity-waves are efficiently damped in the outer layers, the angular-momentum flux is irreversibly absorbed by the WD and is therefore equal to the change rate of the orbital angular momentum, i.e., $\left \langle \mathrm{d} L_z /\mathrm{d} \tau \right \rangle_\tau \sim \dot{L}_z (R_{\star})$.
+In the absence of significant local damping or wave reflection, the angular-momentum flux varies only weakly across the outer propagation region~\citep{Fuller2012}.
+We therefore evaluate the net flux at the inner edge of the propagation region, $R_a$, i.e., $\dot{L}_z(R_\star)\sim \dot{L}_z(R_a)$.
+Assuming that the outgoing gravity waves are ultimately absorbed in the outermost layers of the WD, beyond the propagation region, the flux is transferred to the WD, corresponding to the orbital angular-momentum loss rate, $\langle \mathrm{d}L_z/\mathrm{d}\tau \rangle_\tau \sim \dot{L}_z(R_\star)$.

 Using the tidal response $\xi^{R}_{nlm}$ obtained in Eq.~(\ref{eq: Z_second-Eq}), the orbit-averaged rate of change of $L_z$ can be expressed entirely in terms of the tidal forcing and the internal structural properties of the WD.
 In practice, the calculation is carried out using dimensionless quantities,